Nanospaziale/Bandit-WriteUps/bandit/level12.md

 > So we split it into two growing intervals: `N-Z` for the second half of the alphabet, followed by `A-M` for the first half.
 > In this way, every letter is correctly mapped 13 positions forward.
 </details>

+***

+Now, let's analyze the second: `vi` or `vim`.
+What is vi?
+Vi or Vim it's a text editor that allows you do things, a lot of things.